scalabli/quo/docs/unicode-support.rst

 systems, deployment tools, or cron jobs will refuse to work unless a Unicode locale is exported.

-If Click encounters such an environment it will prevent further execution to force you to set a locale.
+If Quo encounters such an environment it will prevent further execution to force you to set a locale.
 This is done because Click cannot know about the state of the system once it's invoked and restore the values before Python's Unicode handling kicked in.